-- 1. All records concerning Domestic Violence /Abuse will be kept strictly confidential.
-No local records will be kept of absences related to Domestic Violence /Abuse and there will be no adverse impact on employment records. - 2.
-Information will only be disclosed with the express permission of the individual, unless there are legal requirements to the contrary (for example Domestic Violence and Abuse is frequently linked to child abuse, and where a risk to children or vulnerable adults is identified the employer's responsibility for public protection may lead them to notify social services.
+All records concerning Domestic & Sexual Violence and Abuse will be kept strictly confidential.
+No local records will be kept of absences related to Domestic & Sexual Violence and Abuse and there will be no adverse impact on employment records.

+Information will only be disclosed with the express permission of the individual, unless there are legal requirement to the contract (for example Domestic & Sexual Violence and Abuse is frequently linked to child abuse, and where a risk to children or vulnerable adults is identified the employer's responsibility for public protection may lead them to notify social services.
 If this happens, the individual will be informed.

-9 Perpetrators in the Workplace
+Perpetrators in the Workplace

-- 1. Managing perpetrators in the work place will require individual consideration and will depend on the following; - the employees role in the organisation, for example if their role involves working with children and vulnerable adults - the role of the organisation - the nature of the conviction
+Managing perpetrators in the work place will require individual consideration and will depend on the following;

+- The employees role in the organization, for example if their role involves working with children and vulnerable adults

+- The role of the organization

+- The nature of the conviction

-Organisations should take action in line with their organisational procedures and should consider legal advice where necessary.
+Organisations should take action in line with their organizational procedures and should consider legal advice where necessary.

-- 2. Any employee who uses the time, property or resources of [THE EMPLOYER] to abuse a partner or family member will be dealt with under the [APPROPRIATE EMPLOYMENT POLICY] - 3.
-If a victim and the alleged perpetrator are both employed by [THE EMPLOYER], any incidents at work will be dealt with under the [APPROPRIATE POLICY]. - 4.
-[THE EMPLOYER] will take action to minimise the potential for a perpetrator to use his position or resources at work to access details of his partner or expartner. - 5.
-[THE EMPLOYER] should grant time off work to attend perpetrator programmes www.dhsspsni.gov.uk/dv-guidance-for-employers.pdf
+Any employee who uses the time, property or resources of (THE EMPLOYER) to abuse a partner or family member will be dealt with under the (APPROPRIATE EMPLOYMENT POLICY)

+If a victim and the alleged perpetrator are both employed by (THE EMPLOYER), any incidents at work will be dealt with under the (APPROPRIATE POLICY).

+(THE EMPLOYER) will take action to minimize the potential for a perpetrator to use his position or resources at work to access details of his partner or ex-partner.

+(THE EMPLOYER) should grant time off work to attend perpetrator programmes.

-Useful Resources /Support Services
+Useful Resources/ Support Services